iibuan/free-gen-ai-bootcamp-2025/lang-portal/Backend-Technical-Specs.md

 - Everything be treated as a single user

 ## Database Schema

+Our database will be a single sqlite database called `words.db` that will be in the root of the project folder of `backend_go`.

 We have the following tables:
 - words - stored vocabulary words